Updated: Jun 13

-Overview: Survey of history of 19th century European modernism (Realism, Impressionism, Post-Impressionism) based on the collection at the Musee d’Orsay.
+The birth of 19th century French modernism (Realism, Impressionism, Post-Impressionism) as seen through the masterpieces of the Musee d’Orsay.

 The Musee d’Orsay sits on the Seine at the center of Paris.
 It is re-purposing at its best: a former train station that has been transformed into a treasure of 19th century modernism.